Sived-Codes/PerryAgent/README.md

 Firebase Realtime Database

 #Setup
-To set up and run the project, please follow the instructions below:

 Clone the repository to your local machine using the command below:

 bash

 git clone https://github.com<username>/perry-agent.git
 Open the project in Android Studio or any other suitable IDE for mobile app development.

 Build and run the project.